makusets/esphome-toshiba-ab-debugger/README.md

 This project implements functions to decode Toshiba AB protocol from indoor units to wired controllers and provides a hardware design to communicate.

-In particular, this project has been tested with remote control unit RBC-AMT32E and RBC-AMT54E and central unit RAV-SM1103DT-A but should work with other models

-using the AB protocol.
+In particular, this project has been tested with remote control unit RBC-AMT32E and RBC-AMT54E and central unit RAV-SM1103DT-A but should work with other models using the AB protocol.

 Requires reader & writer circuit to interface with the AB line, connected to the remote AB ports.
+The circuit board was designed in easyEDA and all necessary files are included here.

 ## To install, add or modify these sections in your esphome device yaml file